 Each professional order must be a member of the CIQ.
 The CIQ is accompanied by the Ordre de protéger (OP).

-One of the objectives of the OP is to make sure the Quebec population clearly understands the role of the professional orders, especially when it comes
+One of the objectives of the OP is to make sure the Quebec population clearly understands the role of the professional orders, especially when it comes to public protection.

 According to the OP, to protect the public is to make sure that each of the 54 regulated professions are governed by a proper code of professional ethics and by appropriate regulations.